 Coffee grounds repel ants rather than kill them.
 These common insects do not like the scent and acidity of the grounds.

-Plants That Like Coffee Grounds
+Plants That Like Coffee Grounds as Fertilizer

-Additionally, fresh (unbrewed) coffee grounds benefit other acid-loving plants greatly.
-It can be a boon in growing flowers and shrubs like zinnias, camelia, azaleas, rhododendrons, and hydrangeas.
+Other acid-loving plants that benefit from coffee grounds are flowers and shrubs like zinnias, camelia, azaleas, rhododendrons, and hydrangeas.

 Takeaway